Rinaldo Botti

-Rinaldo Botti (1658 in Florence – March 31, 1740 in Florence) was an Italian painter active in the Baroque period.
-He was a pupil of Jacopo Chiavistelli, and specialized in quadratura.
+Rinaldo Botti (1658 in Florence – 31 March 1740 in Florence) was a painter active in the Baroque period from the Grand Duchy of Tuscany.
+He was a pupil of Jacopo Chiavistelli, and specialised in quadratura.
 He collaborated with Andrea Landini in frescoing some salons of Villas belonging to the Corsini family.
 He painted the ceiling of Santa Elisabetta delle Convertite.

 In other projects, he collaborated with Alessandro Gherardini, Filippo Maria Galleti, Giovanni Andrea Brunori, and Giovanni Sacconi.

 In the palace of Francesco Maria Niccolò Gabburri on via Ghibellina, he worked with Lorenzo del Moro in decorating some murals (1708).
-With the same artist he worked (1702) in the piano nobile of the Palazzo Incontri.
+With the same artist, he worked (1702) in the piano nobile of the Palazzo Incontri.
 With Andrea Landini in 1700, he helped paint the wall decorations of the Villa Feroni.
 Stucco decoration was added by Giovanni Battista Ciceri.